Pingit333/UserDetailsPOCProject/README.md

 2. added Custom Exception via controllerAdvice to handle exception as entityResponse.
 3. added PUT menthod for Updating the details of Existing user.
 4. added sort functionaly to sort user data - (By birthdate,By dateOfJoining ,By name, By surname, By Pincode , By ID)
+5. Validation added for the user related fileds.

 Working Function :
 1. Able to sort Data on basis on DOJ & Birthdate